mjstroup/Chess/README.md

 ## 2.1.
 [Pins](https://en.wikipedia.org/wiki/Pin_(chess))

-One of the trickest parts about move generation in chess programming is dealing with pins.
+One of the trickiest parts about move generation in chess programming is dealing with pins.
 There are two types of pins that must be dealt with called absolute pins and partial pins.

 An absolute pin occurs when the pinned piece is unable to move completely without revealing its own king.
 These are most common when Knights are pinned, but can also occur when Bishops and Rooks are pinned along files/ranks and diagonals respectively.
 Queens can never be absolutely pinned, but will be restricted to movement in just one direction.